DanielleQuinn/blog-posts/afs148/blogtext.md

 - Of a total of 934 seconds of questions, 208 seconds (22.3 %) were asked by women.

-- Comparing across questions, there was no significant difference in the duration of questions asked by men (11.7 +/- 7.73 seconds) and women (12.2 +/- 6.61 seconds) (Wilcoxon test, p = 0.616).
+- Across questions, there was no significant difference in the duration of questions asked by men (11.7 +/- 7.73 seconds) and women (12.2 +/- 6.61 seconds) (Wilcoxon test, p = 0.616).

 ![](https://github.com/DanielleQuinn/blog-posts/blob/gh-pages/afs148/afs-plot2.png)